atomicdata-dev/atomic-server/server/README.md

 cargo run
 # Or tun the extra-cool desktop version with a presence in your app tray
 cargo run --features desktop
+# If you don't need HTTPS (or don't have OpenSSL available on your device)
+cargo run --no-default-features
 ```

 Troubleshooting compiling from source: